Sj-Amani/re_install_ubuntu/README.md

 ![Unlock_Ubuntu_encrypted](images/24_Unlock_Ubuntu_encrypted_drive.JPEG)

 15. Login.
 Here, it is "robotics".
 By the default the display is in "Ubuntu".
-I choose it.
+I keep it.

 ![Login_ubuntu](images/25_Login_ubuntu.JPEG)